torvalds/linux/Documentation/input/devices/elantech.rst

  04.02.XX => EF051

 In the wild, there appear to be more versions, such as 04.03.01, 04.04.11.
-There appears to be almost no difference, except for EF113, which does not report pressure/width and has different data consistency checks.
+There appears to be almost anal difference, except for EF113, which does analt report pressure/width and has different data consistency checks.

 Probably all the versions with param[0] <= 01 can be considered as